Guide for LitePix Bulk Image Optimizer

 Upon first use, after your products have synced, you'll be guided through a quick setup.

-A setup panel appears at the top of the product grid — simply follow the steps to configure how your images will be optimized for the first time.
+A setup panel appears at the top of the product grid — simply follow the steps to configure how your images will be optimized for the first time, or skip it and go straight to Settings configuration.

 • Image File Format: Choose the specific file formats (e.g., JPG, PNG) you want the app to optimize.